Music Director and Conductor

 Jean and Willard Garvey Endowed Chair

-The 2021-2022 season marks Daniel Hege’s 12th as Music Director and Conductor of the Wichita Symphony Orchestra.
+The 2022-2023 season marks Daniel Hege’s 13th as Music Director and Conductor of the Wichita Symphony Orchestra.
 Hege is the seventh music director in the Orchestra’s 77-year history.
 He is widely recognized as one of America’s finest conductors, earning critical acclaim for his fresh interpretations of the standard repertoire and for his commitment to creative programming.
 He served for eleven seasons as the Music Director of the Syracuse Symphony and in June 2009, was appointed Music Director of the Wichita Symphony.
-As of the 2015/16 season, he was named Principal Guest Conductor of the Tulsa Symphony, and in May 2018 was appointed to the position of Music Director of the Binghamton (NY) Philharmonic.
+He had the position of Principal Guest Conductor of the Tulsa Symphony from 2015-2021, and in May 2018 was appointed to the position of Music Director of the Binghamton (NY) Philharmonic.

 Daniel Hege has guest conducted the Detroit, Seattle, Indianapolis, Oregon, Colorado, San Diego, Columbus and Phoenix symphonies, as well as the Calgary Philharmonic, among others.
 International engagements include performances with the Singapore Symphony and the St. Petersburg Symphony at the Winter Nights Festival.
 Mr. Hege has also worked with the Syracuse Opera with which he led productions of Madame Butterfly, La Traviata, Tosca and Don Pasquale.
-Recent and upcoming guest conducting engagements include appearances with the Rochester, Buffalo, Oklahoma, Rhode Island and Naples Philharmonics; the Louisville, Sarasota and Florida Orchestras; and the Houston, Edmonton, Pacific, Puerto Rico, Hartford, Stamford, Omaha, Madison, Tucson, Spokane and Springfield, MA symphonies.
+Past and upcoming guest conducting engagements include appearances with the Rochester, Buffalo, Oklahoma, Rhode Island, and Naples Philharmonics; the Louisville, Sarasota, and Florida Orchestras; and the Houston, Edmonton, Pacific, Puerto Rico, Hartford, Stamford, Omaha, Madison, Tucson, Spokane, and Springfield, MA symphonies.

-A sought after mentor and educator by many of America’s orchestral training programs for highly talented young musicians, Daniel Hege has conducted at the Texas Music Festival, Music Academy of the West, National Repertory Orchestra, Brevard Music Festival, National Orchestral Institute and the Aspen Music Festival and School.
+A sought-after mentor and educator by many of America’s orchestral training programs for highly talented young musicians, Daniel Hege has conducted at the Texas Music Festival, Music Academy of the West, National Repertory Orchestra, Brevard Music Festival, National Orchestral Institute, and at the Aspen Music Festival and School.

 A native of Colorado, Mr. Hege is proud of his Native American Heritage; he is Nez Perce, a member of the Colville Confederated Tribes, and his grandfather, Boyd Eagle Piatote, was a jazz musician and composer.